 What do you think?
 What country is rated the most globalized?
 China, the economic power?
 Not even close.
 In an unimpressive showing, the country ranked 77th.
 The United States, the global power?
 No. It only made it to 24th place.
 Perhaps an up-and-coming city-state and financial center like Singapore?
 A bit better, but even the Asian tiger only came in 20th place.
 The nation that actually tops the list of 196 countries has no seaport and doesn’t even have a city with a million people.
 It is Switzerland.

 More Than Just the Economy

-These findings are from the latest Globalization Index published by the Swiss Federal Institute of Technology (ETH) in Zürich.
+These findings are from Globalization Index published by the Swiss Federal Institute of Technology (ETH) in Zürich at the end of 2022.
 The creation of the index, first published in 2002 and reissued annually, falls under ETH’s Swiss Economic Institute (KOF).
 The researchers don’t work with the latest data.
-For example, the index from 2019 is based on data from 2017.
-That means inferences about the current U.S. political situation and the impact of Brexit cannot be drawn from the information yet.
+For example, last year’s index is based on data from 2020.
 The methodology behind the KOF Index differentiates it from other globalization rankings.
 The research team resisted the temptation to just consider bare-bones economic data.
 This is the most common approach, but they thought it clearly fell short.
 They determined the level of globalization using three aspects: economic, social and political.
 They looked at 42 variables while giving them different weights.
-From an economic standpoint, Singapore had the highest scores in the 2019 index.
+From an economic standpoint, Singapore had the highest scores in the 2022 index.
 Luxembourg scored highest for social globalization, while Italy had the edge from a political perspective.